Styxer/Kexla/README.md

 ###### A - Query The Data

-1.Add the packge to your project via NuGet package manager
+1. Add the packge to your project via NuGet package manager

 2. Use the libary
 ```C#
 using Kexla;;
 ```
-3.Define your own class based on the property(s) that you need
+3. Define your own class based on the property(s) that you need
 ```C#
 [WMIClass("Win32_NetworkAdapter")]
     public class NetworkAdapter